audulus/docs/docs/nodes.md

 Spaces between variables and operators and within functions are optional. `x*y` is the same as `x * y` and `clamp(x,0,1)` is the same as `clamp(x, 0, 1)`.

-Functions can be nested within one another, like `max(0, min(x, 1)`.
+Functions can be nested within one another, like `max(0, min(x, 1))`.

-Expressions like the `1/3` in `x * (1/3)` are evaluated once and replaced by a float in the background of Audulus.
-In other words, `1/3` is calculated once on start up and replaced internally by the number `0.3333...`, saving some compute time.

 Divide-by-zero functions return a `0`.
 In other rare cases it is possible to create an expression that outputs a `nan` value, or "Not a number."
 The node producing the `nan` will immediately self-disconnect from your signal chain to prevent damage to speakers.
 A `nan` will be displayed in the `value` node, as pictured below.

 <img src="img/nodes_reference/math/expr/expr_nan.png"
 alt="expr node not a number error" width="400"/>

+Expressions like the `1/3` in `x * (1/3)` are evaluated once during start-up and replaced by a float in the background of Audulus, saving some compute time.

 ###sum